 Stretching north from Broad Street through central downtown Charleston is King Street.
 Here, visitors can find rows and rows of boutique shops and restaurants.
 One block to the east is Meeting Street, another busy area with even more restaurants and shops.

 that are perfectly located in the heart of Charleston, many of which are large enough for families with kids.

 We love this 3BR apartment

-off King Street that sleeps 5, with a kitchen, washer/dryer, and a nice patio area.
+off King Street that sleeps 5, with a full kitchen, washer/dryer, and a nice patio area.
 Just as other places in this area, the location is perfect.

 On the eastern side of Meeting Street and running over to the Cooper River is the area known as the French Quarter.
 It is bordered by the old market to the north.
 The market and its surrounding restaurants, along with the fun fountain at the park by the river are often great places to take kids, as they can explore and get wet, too.
 Just past the fountain is the large pier with swings and nice views over the water.

 This centrally located neighborhood not only has charm, but also plenty of AirBnB's

 suitable for families.
 They are a bit more expensive than in other areas, but you definitely get what you pay for, which is location, luxury, and comfort.

 French Quarter Apartment

 Check out the photos!